 Although the disease of addiction can’t currently be cured, it can be overcome through a number of available treatments, therapies, and recovery services.
 Individuals who embark on the journey of addiction recovery are able to regain much of their former selves.
 Moreover, individuals in early recovery often experience a flood of intense emotions after years or decades of using substance abuse to dilute or numb their emotions.
 With the reflection and self-examination that occurs as part of counseling and treatment, guilt and shame are incredibly common due to wrongs committed—even against loved ones—while in active addiction.
 And yet, despite these unpleasant feelings individuals are able to feel the full spectrum of pleasant ones once again as well.

-Due to the improvement in quality of health, relationships, and life overall, individuals in recovery tend to feel immense gratitude to their loved ones, counselors and those who helped them through the recovery process, and even for being alive and having survived such a deadly disease.
+Due to the improvement in the quality of health, relationships, and life overall, individuals in recovery tend to feel immense gratitude to their loved ones, counselors and those who helped them through the recovery process, and even for being alive and having survived such a deadly disease.
 Many individuals’ recoveries coincide with major improvements to one’s quality of life, providing even more reason to be thankful and grateful.
 Here are some of the signs that an individual is feeling gratitude during or after recovery.

 Positive Affect & Demeanor